Light-weight your three-season backpacking gear to hike farther and higher, and capture the photographs of your dreams.

 I’m not a fan of trekking poles.
 Less is more, so they need to be justified.
 When you pull out your camera to shoot hand-held during the day, and perhaps walk along holding the camera looking for a shot, where do the poles go?
 Maybe they ease the burden going downhill?
 Prevent tripping?
 For river crossings, find a stick.
 If your load is under 30 lbs., I’m unconvinced.

 Plan your food menu around caloric needs, and shoot for 120 calories/ounce.
 You’ll have to determine how many calories you need per day from experience, but 3,000 to 4,000 calories/day will cover most backpackers.
 For a long time I planned 2 lb. of food/day, then it was 1.8.
 I always had food left over.
 Pack a mix of nuts, dried fruit, cheese, granola, pita bread, salami.
+Pick foods high in fat.
 Plan one-pot meals with a base of minute rice, instant mashed potatoes, couscous, ramen or angle-hair pasta.
 For partner trips, try Knorr/Lipton Sidekicks.
 I like salty snacks like Fritos, which are, as Mike Clelland says “nothing by corn, oil and salt . . . and 160 calories per ounce”.
 I never pack freeze-dried.
 They’re light, but the dinners don’t pack enough calories, and they’re expensive.
 I shop at Trader Joes, almost a one-stop shop for nutritious backpacking foods, including vege snacks and chocolate.
 Trader Joes is light on packaging, but be sure to re-package as needed to reduce bulk and weight.

 In bear country with trees, stow your food in a silnylon (4L, .8 oz, 8L, 1.1 oz) drybag.
 You don’t need heavy line for hanging.
 Use 50 ft of PMI 2mm utility cord, $.15/ft at REI, plus a keychain carabiner.
 A stow sack big enough for a small stone is handy to make throwing the line over a tree limb easier.